 There were no areas identified as requiring improvement as a result of the audit.
-A rating of continuous improvement was awarded for achievements in reducing pressure injuries.
+A rating of continuous improvement was allocated in the infection prevention and control standard.

 Consumer rights

 Includes 13 standards that support an outcome where consumers receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of consumer rights, facilities, informed choice, minimises harm and acknowledges cultural and individual values and beliefs.